MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-01.md

 ---
 title: Azure Cloud Tutorials - 1.
-Introducing Azure Cloud Services for HoloLens 2
+Azure Cloud Services for HoloLens 2
 description: Complete this course to learn how to implement various Azure Services within a HoloLens 2 application.
 author: jessemcculloch
 ms.author: jemccull